RCAS board's consideration of COVID testing and vaccination ban slated for Tuesday

-The board meeting takes place at the City Hall Council Chambers at 300 6th St.
+The resolution is slated for a meeting beginning at 5:30 p.m.
+Tuesday in the City Hall Council Chambers at 300 6th St.

 As previously reported, the ban would apply to “any Rapid City School District 51-4 building or any property at any time for any reason” and asserts that “an employee who violates this resolution is subject to appropriate disciplinary action.”

-Much discussion has ensued since the board posted its resolution on the district website.
+Much discussion has ensued since the board posted its resolution on the school district's website.

 He noted that he and his wife, also a teacher in the district, received COVID-19 tests at their schools that turned out positive, enabling them to remove themselves from school faster than they would have otherwise.